Italian MA (Honours) 2025 entry

 Teaching

-All modern language modules involve a combination of lectures, tutorials and practical language classes.
-Lectures provide information, stimulate thought, and suggest directions for further reading and personal study.
+Italian is taught through a mixture of seminars and practical language classes.
+Seminars guide learning, stimulate thought and debate, and suggest directions for further reading and personal study.
 Small language tutorials allow you to actively work together with your tutors to practice language skills, present papers, and discuss texts and issues relevant to the course.

-First and second-year Italian modules are delivered through lectures (up to 100 students in first year, up to 40 in second year), language classes and discussion seminars (typically in groups of 12 to 15 students).
+First and second-year Italian modules are delivered through seminars and language classes, typically in groups of 12 to 15 students.

 At Honours level, you will attend language classes, and seminars in groups of 8 to 10 students.

-When not attending lectures, tutorials and practical language classes, you will be expected to continue learning independently through self-study.
+When not attending seminars practical language classes, you will be expected to continue learning independently through self-study.
 Typically, this will involve:

 • developing language skills